pigeonposse/dovenv/docs/guide/utils/api.md

 #### Description

-Get union type of keys that are non-functions in object type `T`
+Get union type of keys that are non-functions in object type `T`.

 #### Example